 With premiums as low as $7.40, Aetna Medicare Advantage plans are an excellent option for prescription coverage.
 Aetna Medicare Advantage plans have a 3-star rating and a $480 deductible.
 Prescriptions with Aetna Medicare Advantage plans often have a $0 copay.

 UnitedHealthcare offers a lower deductible of $310.
 This 4-star Medicare Advantage plan starts with premiums as low as $29.30.
-Multiple tiers make it easy to find the right one for your prescription needs.
+Multiple tiers make finding the right one for your prescription is easy.

 Another 4-star Medicare Advantage plan option is Humana.
 Humana plans start with premiums as low as $22.70.
 If you get your prescriptions from Walmart, your Humana Advantage plans will cover them.

 Medicare Special Needs Plans (SNPs) in Providence, RI, cover healthcare costs associated with chronic disabilities or special needs.
-SNPs aren’t available in every state, but in Rhode Island, you can benefit from this subtype of Medicare Advantage plans.
+SNPs aren’t available in every state, but you can benefit from this subtype of Medicare Advantage plans in Rhode Island.

 UnitedHealthcare offers an SNP with a low MOOP of $1,800.
 This local PPO is only usable by patients requiring long-term facility care.
 Premiums for UnitedHealthcare SNPs start at $36.30.